mrstruijk/sk_demo/README.md

 # Installation Guide for this Project

-### If github is very new to you:
+## If github is very new to you:

-Hit the green <>CODE icon, and choose "Download ZIP"
+> Hit the green <>CODE icon, and choose "Download ZIP"

 In Windows File Explorer go to your Downloads folder.

-Right click on the zipped thing you just downloaded (probably called "sk-demo"), and choose "Extract All"
+> Right click on the zipped file "sk-demo" --> "Extract All"

 Go back to VSCode